ARTICLE SOURCE: Lobster Magazine

 But the most important aspect of Lilly’s statement is its date.
 1953?
 How far back does radio-controlled ESB go?
 Alas, I have not yet seen Redmond’s work — if it is available in the open literature.
 In the documents made available to CIA researcher John Marks, the earliest reference to remotely-applied ESB is a 1959 financial document pertaining to MKULTRA subproject 94.
 The general sub-project descriptions sent to the CIA’s financial department rarely contain much information, and rarely change from year to year, leaving us a little idea as to when this sub-project began.

 Unfortunately, even the Freedom of Information Act couldn’t pry loose much information on electronic mind control techniques, though we know that a great deal of study was done in these areas.
 We have, for example, only four pages on sub-project 94 — by comparison, a veritable flood of documents were released on the use of drugs in mind control.
-We know, however, that research into psych electronic was extensive; indeed, statements of project goals dating from ARTICHOKE and BLUEBIRD days clearly identify this area as a high priority.
+We know, however, that research into psych electronics was extensive; indeed, statements of project goals dating from ARTICHOKE and BLUEBIRD days clearly identify this area as a high priority.
 Marks’ anonymous informant, jocularly nicknamed ‘Deep Trance’, even told a previous interviewer that, beginning in 1963, the CIA and military’s mind control efforts strongly emphasized electronics.
 I, therefore, assume that the ‘dark’ MKULTRA subprojects concerned matters such as brain implants, microwaves, ESB and related technologies.

 I make an issue of the timing and secrecy involved in this research to underscore three points:

 We can never know with certainty the true origin dates of the various brainwashing methods — often we discover the techniques which seem impossibly futuristic actually originated in the 19th century.

 The open literature almost certainly gives a bowdlerized view of the actual research.